samjones00/docs/docs/_documentation/servicestack-client-umd.md

 The first thing to notice is the **action** url is created with a typed API populated using the [Reverse Routing](/routing#reverse-routing) `ToPostUrl()` extension method that looks at `CreateContact` Request DTO to return the best matching route based on the Route definitions and the fields populated in the Request DTO instance, in this case the empty Request DTO matches `[Route("/contacts", "POST")]` so returns `/contacts`.

-Other significant parts in this HTML Form is that the **INPUT** field names match up with the Request DTO it posts to and that it includes Bootstraps **class="help-block"** placeholders adjacent to each INPUT element which is what **ss-utils.js** uses to bind the field validation errors.
+Other significant parts in this HTML Form is that the **INPUT** field names match up with the Request DTO it posts to and that it includes Bootstraps **class="help-block"** placeholders adjacent to each INPUT element which is what's used to bind the field validation errors.

 ## Binding HTML Forms

-You can ajaxify a HTML FORM by using ss-utils `bindForm` jQuery mixin, e.g:
+You can ajaxify a HTML FORM by using `bootstrapForm`, e.g:

 ```js
 let $ = sel => document.querySelector(sel);